HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 HomeLight works best if you're not sure where to find a real estate agent and want to quickly compare your options.

 The platform is free to use, so there's no harm in signing up to see who you get matched with.
 It’s also automated, so you can compare the profiles of local agents immediately after signing up.
-With more than 30,000 agents in HomeLight's network, odds are good that it can match you with a decent local realtor.
+With more than 30,000 agents in HomeLight's network, odds are good that it can match you with a good local realtor.

 Other companies offer better rates — saving customers as much as 50% on listing fees while offering a comparable agent selection.